ethereum/portal-network-specs/discv5-utp.md

 When this new connection is opened, Bob can then read the bytes from the stream until the connection closes.

-The `connection_id` send over the sub-protocol response message is the `connection_id_send` value for node sending this response, and thus the `connection_id_recv` value for initiator of the uTP connection.
+The `connection_id` sent in the response message is the `connection_id_send` value for the node sending the response, and thus the `connection_id_recv` value for the initiator of the uTP connection.

-A typically flow of messages:
+A typical message flow:

 ```mermaid
     sequenceDiagram